FHA vs Conventional Loans: Which One Actually Fits Your File?

 Shorter credit history

-It also allows higher debt-to-income ratios when the rest of the file supports it.
-If your income is solid but you carry student loans or auto debt, FHA may allow the deal to work when conventional will not.
+They also allow higher debt-to-income ratios when the rest of your financial profile supports it.
+If your income is solid but you have student loans or auto debt, FHA may allow the deal to work when conventional loans will not.

 Mortgage Insurance and Long-Term Strategy

 FHA loans include both an upfront and monthly mortgage insurance premium.
-That insurance is the tradeoff for the wider underwriting guidelines.
+This insurance is the tradeoff for the wider underwriting guidelines.

-The key question is not whether mortgage insurance exists.
-It is how long you plan to keep the loan.
+The key question isn't whether mortgage insurance exists.
+It's how long you plan to keep the loan.

-FHA is often used as a bridge.
-It allows you to buy sooner, stabilize your finances, build equity, and then refinance into a conventional loan later when your file is stronger.
+FHA loans are often used as a bridge.
+They allow you to buy sooner, stabilize your finances, build equity, and then refinance into a conventional loan later when your financial profile is stronger.

 When FHA Makes Sense

-FHA tends to be the right choice when:
+FHA loans tend to be the right choice when:

 Conventional approvals are tight